easybuilders/easybuild/docs/Integration_with_GitHub.rst

 the default pull request title will be something like: ``{lang}[intel/2016a] Python v2.7.11`` .

-If multiple easyconfig files are provided, the respective software names/versions will be included separated by a ``,``, up until the first 3 easyconfig files (to avoid excessively lenghty pull request titles).
+If multiple easyconfig files are provided, the respective software names/versions will be included separated by a ``,``, up until the first 3 easyconfig files (to avoid excessively lengthy pull request titles).

 In case (only) existing easyconfig files are being changed, it's advisable to provide a more descriptive title using ``--pr-title``.